Humanise is an evolving repository of ideas for teaching Relationship and Sex Education (RSE) and related topics.

 This is very much a ‘live’ project, a work in progress that we will develop in response to requests for information and support and as we encounter new resources and approaches.

-Site users are welcome to message us for suggestions on how teachers might deliver a topic.
+Site users are welcome to message us for suggestions as to how teachers might deliver a topic.
 The response will then be shared on the site for the reference of other practitioners.
 Beyond that, we’re looking forward to how this project evolves as a responsive, reflexive site from the provision of reliable and effective resources to the facilitation of a community of practitioners in the RSE space via themed webinars.

 Best Practice in RSE is: